Note: ENGL 102 or 120 is a prerequisite for all religious studies courses.

 RELST 390: Senior Study (3)

-In collaboration with a faculty consultant, students will design and develop an academically mature synthesis project.
+For this course, along with collaboration with a faculty consultant, students will design and develop an academically mature synthesis project.
 Outcome of the project includes a formal presentation with a written component either as a paper prepared for publication or some other project and report approved by the department.